Moltrasio Formation: Paleoenvironment

 During the late Hettangian to early Sinemurian, the western Lombardy Basin formed part of the Southern Alps area, passive margin of Adria and formed part of an evolving rift system linked to the western Tethys, where horst-and-graben tectonics created alternating shallow platforms and subsiding troughs.
 Structural highs such as Monte Campo dei Fiori, the Varese-Arbostora swell, and Monte Nudo defined the basin architecture, producing shallow carbonate platforms, emergent land, and subsiding depocenters.
-Nearby emerged areas are know at Briançonnais with the bauxite rich “Siderolitico” linked to long emersion phase (Ladinian-Bathonian) and Western Tauern with graphitic schists and quartzites & sandy marble, overall pointing to the Lombardian sector acting as a possible land brigde with Laurasia, connected with the Calcari Grigi di Noriglio Formation in the Trento carbonate Platform, based on Theropod tracks of similar size to Saltriovenator.
+Nearby emerged areas are known at Briançonnais with the bauxite rich “Siderolitico” linked to long emersion phase (Ladinian-Bathonian) and Western Tauern with graphitic schists and quartzites & sandy marble, overall pointing to the Lombardian sector acting as a possible land bridge with Laurasia, connected with the Calcari Grigi di Noriglio Formation in the Trento carbonate Platform, based on Theropod tracks of similar size to Saltriovenator.
 The main inner land was the Malossa-Zandobbio palaeohigh system in the Po Plain, tied with the Saltrio area by a regional belt of positive blocks.
-This Highs, if assumed as a single unit probably got 1,000-3,000 km² of intermittently exposed terrain.
+This Highs, if assumed as a single unit probably got 1,000-3,000 km² for the inner lands and 22,500 km² in total of intermittently exposed terrain (similar in size to modern Sicily).
 Indicators of subaerial conditions are seen at Castello Cabiaglio-Orino, thick "terra rossa" paleosols developed directly above the Rhaetian Zu Limestone, showing rhizoliths, alveolar structures, and meteoric diagenesis.
 Palynological assemblages from these horizons indicate Hirmeriellaceae-dominated forests and understory of Lycopsid-Ferns, as well potential Characeae, adapted to marsh or ponded settings in a Tropical subhumid climate.
 These emerged lands bordered a gulf-shaped embayment, open northward, where shallow-marine carbonate platforms alternated with rapidly subsiding basins.
 Towards the Early Sinemurian the Arbostora swell submerged into a shallow open sea (ramp-slope), still bordered south and southwest by emerged land supported by terrigenous sands from eroded igneous/metamorphic rocks and terrestrial plants in the limestones.

 Within the Moltrasio Formation, the shallowest deposits belong to the "Alpe Perino Limestone" ("Gozzano-type" marginal onlap), a small carbonate platform developed on structural highs and fault-bounded grabens.
 Its basal beds of Ostracod-rich mudstones and marls, with reworked Triassic lithoclasts and local plant remains (Castello Cabiaglio–Orino section), reflect restricted lagoons or marsh-like ponds on the inner platform.
 Then the facies evolve in repeated shallowing-upward cycles with stromatolitic-rich tidal flats and fossil-rich (gastropods, bivalves, echinoids, Dasycladales, and Foraminifera) shoals, marking a dominance of shallow subtidal to intertidal settings in the Monte Nudo basin margin, with limited terrigenous input but clear evidence of proximity to land.
 This unit is either part of the "Late Hettangian hypothesis" (shallower section being flooded by the Saltrio Beds) or is part the "Early Sinemurian hypothesis" (overlap with earliest Saltrio Beds on tectonic blocks and be diachronous shallow-platform vs. outer-ramp).

 Artistic reconstruction of a hypothetical scene related to the Osteno Lagerstätte.